HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 - learn how to interpret the outputs and graphs of those methods with hands-on exercises
 - learn to choose which method is suitable for a specific task

 For using the content of this repository for an online or offline course, please open a new GitHub branch in this repository with the name of the course and then choose the content you would like to use for your course.
-The folders `docs`, `test` and `.github` can be removed in the course branch as they are only needed in the main branch.
+The folders `.github`, `docs` aand `test` can be removed in the course branch as they are only needed in the main branch.
+To adjust the notebooks of the new branch with the new branch information, you can run the script `python update_branch_links.py` where you should modify the `NEW_BRANCH` parameter to the name of the branch you created.

 **List of Tutorials for Model-Agnostic Methods:**